-61. Defendants' misconduct was committed intentionally, in a malicious, fraudulent, despicable, and oppressive manner, entitling Plaintiff and Class members to punitive damages against Defendants.

-62. By reason of the conduct of Defendants as alleged herein, Plaintiffs have necessarily retained attorneys to prosecute the present action.
+- 100. Defendants' misconduct was committed intentionally, in a malicious, fraudulent, despicable, and oppressive manner, entitling Plaintiffs and Class members to punitive damages against Defendants. - 101.
+By reason of the conduct of Defendants as alleged herein, Plaintiffs have necessarily retained attorneys to prosecute the present action.
 Plaintiffs are therefore entitled to reasonable attorney's fees and litigation expenses, including expert witness fees and costs, incurred in bringing this action.

-SECOND CAUSE OF ACTION Violation of California Unfair Competition Law, Business & Professions Code Section 17200, et. seq.
-Against all Defendants (On Behalf of All Plaintiffs and the Class)
+SECOND CAUSE OF ACTION

+Violation of California Unfair Competition Law,

+Business & Professions Code Section 17200, et. seq.
-63. Plaintiffs reallege and incorporate by reference all preceding allegations as though fully set forth herein.

-64. Plaintiffs bring this cause of action pursuant to Business and Professions Code Section 17500, et seq., on their own behalf and on behalf of all other persons similarly situated.

-65. California's Unfair Competition Law ("UCL") prohibits "any unlawful, unfair... or fraudulent business act or practice."
+- 102. Plaintiffs reallege and incorporate by reference all preceding allegations as though fully set forth herein. - 103.
+Plaintiffs bring this cause of action pursuant to Business and Professions Code Section 17500, et seq., on her own behalf and on behalf of all other persons similarly situated. - 104.
+California's Unfair Competition Law ("UCL") prohibits "any unlawful, unfair... or fraudulent business act or practice."
 Cal.
-Bus & Prof. Code section 17200, et. seq.

-66. Under the California Insurance Code, § 790.03(h), the following are classified as unfair methods of competition and unfair and deceptive acts or practices in the business of insurance when they are knowingly committed or performed with such frequency as to indicate a general practice:
+Bus & Prof. Code section 17200, et. seq. - 105.
+Under the California Insurance Code, § 790.03(h), the following are classified as unfair methods of competition and unfair and deceptive acts or practices in the business of insurance when they are knowingly committed or performed with such frequency as to indicate a general practice: - a.
+"Failing to adopt and implement reasonable standards for the prompt investigation and processing of claims arising under insurance policies." - b.
+"Not attempting in good faith to effectuate prompt, fair, and equitable settlements of claims in which liability has become reasonably clear."

-11 CLASS ACTION COMPLAINT

-27 28 a.
-"Failing to adopt and implement reasonable standards for the prompt investigation and processing of claims arising under insurance policies."

-- b.
-"Not attempting in good faith to effectuate prompt, fair, and equitable settlements of claims in which liability has become reasonably clear." - c.
+c.
 "Failing to provide promptly a reasonable explanation of the basis relied on in the insurance policy, in relation to the facts or applicable law, for the denial of a claim or for the offer of a compromise settlement."

-67. Under Cal.
+106. Under Cal.
 Code Regs. tit.
 10, § 2695.7 (b)(1) when "an insurer denies or rejects a first party claim, in whole or in part, it shall do so in writing and shall provide to the claimant a statement listing all bases for such rejection or denial and the factual and legal bases for each reason given for such rejection or denial which is then within the insurer's knowledge.
-Where an insurer's denial of a first party claim, in whole or in part, is based on a specific statute, applicable law or policy provision, condition or exclusion, the written denial shall include reference thereto and provide an explanation of the application of the statute, applicable law or provision, condition or or exclusion to the claim.
+Where an insurer's denial of a first party claim, in whole or in part, is based on a specific statute, applicable law or policy provision, condition or exclusion, the written denial shall include reference thereto and provide an explanation of the application of the statute, applicable law or provision, condition or exclusion to the claim.
 Every insurer that denies or rejects a third-party claim, in whole or in part, or disputes liability or damages shall do so in writing."